 RESPONDING IN GRATITUDE

 Select activities appropriate for your group and for the time available.

 Claiming God's Grace

 Before the session, tape together SCM 1a and 1b.

-Display and draw the children's attention to the "Kids Pledge of Nonviolence," SCM 1a and 1b.
+Display and draw the children's attention to the "Kids' Pledge of Nonviolence," SCM 1a and 1b.
 Ask volunteers to read each of the sections.
 Have the children form groups of two or three people.
 Invite each group quietly to choose one of the parts of the pledge and create a short skit to act it out.
 Give children time to formulate their ideas and skit.
 Have the groups act out their skits while the others guess which part of the pledge they chose.
 After the skits, ask how they could follow the pledge concerning their actions toward one another.
 Then invite the children who are willing to try to live this pledge to sign the poster.
-When all who wish to sign the pledge-including leaders and helpers-have done so, pray a prayer similar to this one:

-God, help us do what we have promised.
+When all who wish to sign the pledge-including leaders and helpers-have done so, pray a prayer similar to this one: God, help us do what we have promised.
 Replace our anger with your love.
 Help us not to be afraid to be people of peace.
 In Jesus' name.
 Amen.
 Display the pledge in your room as a reminder to the children.
 Celebrating God's Grace

 Provide a variety of magazines.
 Allow time for children to find peaceful and non-peaceful scenes (for instance, nature scenes, people chatting, children playing, as well as scenes of conflict or destruction).
 Invite participants to choose two pictures: one they think is particularly peaceful and one that is not peaceful.
-Ask:

-- What makes the scene peaceful or not peaceful? - What might break the peace of the situation shown in their picture or what might bring peace or healing to the scene? - How might peace come again? - What can we do to keep or bring about peace in our daily lives?
+Ask: - ▶ What makes the scene peaceful or not peaceful? - ▶ What might break the peace of the situation shown in their picture or what might bring peace or healing to the scene? - ▶ How might peace come again? - ▶ What can we do to keep or bring about peace in our daily lives?
 Invite participants to brainstorm their ideas.
 Be sure to affirm that peacemaking is a process that involves many people, and that no one person can bring about peace alone.

-• Some children may take longer to listen and verbalize their answers or thoughts.
-Allow time for these children to feel truly a part of the session and let them know their contribution is valued.
+G Some children may take longer to listen and verbalize their answers or thoughts.
+Make time for these children to participate in the session, and let them know that their contribution is valued.

-The Institute for Peace and Justice, a lonaestablished group that promotes peacemaking in families and schools. has established the Families Against Violence Advocacy Network.
-One project of that network is to encourage the adoption of a Pledae of Nonviolence.
-Their motto is "Eliminating violence, one classroom/family at a time, starting with our own."

-Multiage (Ages 5-10)